Vice President for Finance and Administration

 NOTE: This category is not applicable in selections for projects for which there are no architectural implications, e.g. traffic studies, asbestos abatement projects, re-roofing projects, utility projects, etc.

-The committee designates a person (or persons) to conduct the reference checks.
-An effort should be made to conduct two (2) reference checks per applicant.
-Reference checks must be documented using the form provided (forms section) and presented to the committee for its consideration during the interview.
+The Committee reviews the standard reference questions (Forms section) and adds additional questions pertaining to the unique requirements of the Project, if necessary.
+The Committee designates a person (or persons) to conduct the reference checks.
+An effort should be made to conduct two (2) recent reference checks per applicant.
+Reference checks must be documented using the form provided in this section and presented to the Committee for its consideration during the interview.

-Applicants are notified of the results of the short list by the posting of the results on the FDC web site.
-The notification will include the following: “We are required to include in this notice the following statement: ‘Failure to file a protest within the time prescribed in Ch.
-120, Florida Statutes, shall constitute a waiver of proceedings under Chapter 120, Florida Statutes.'"
+Applicants are notified of the results of the Shortlist by the posting of the results on the FDC website.
+The posting will include the following: “We are required to include in this notice the following statement: ‘Failure to timely file a protest or failure to timely deliver the required bond or other security in accordance with the Board of Governors’ Regulations 18.002 and 18.003 shall constitute a waiver of protest proceedings.’”

 The University notifies the firms which were short-listed and provides them with the following: a list of the final interview evaluation criteria; the time, date and location of the interview and the length of time allotted for the interview.
-The notification letter should request that each firm bring a summary of its presentation to leave with the committee members.
+The notification letter requests that each firm bring a hard copy and an electronic copy of its presentation to leave with the Committee members.

-The committee will convene to hear the finalists’ presentations.
-The committee chair should introduce the voting members and the visitors present.
-Once an applicant has begun its presentation, the door should be closed to minimize interruptions to the applicant's presentation.
-Following the oral interviews and discussion of the presentations, the committee rates each applicant on Schedule C of the Selection Evaluation Form (forms section) in the following categories (individual committee members' scores will be averaged to arrive at composite scores):
+The Committee will convene to hear the finalists’ presentations.
+The Committee Chair should introduce the voting members and the visitors present.
+Once an applicant has begun its presentation, the door will be closed to minimize interruptions to the Applicant’s presentation.
+Following the oral interviews and discussion of the presentations, the Committee rates each Applicant on Schedule “C” of the Selection Evaluation Form (Forms section, page 3) in the following categories (individual committee members' scores will be averaged to arrive at composite scores):

 1. Understanding of the Program and Project Requirements